boogen/ml-course/ridge_regression/README.md

 ### Overfitting - square function with 10 samples

-When we reduce number of samples, the higher degree polynomials start to overfit the data
+When we reduce the number of samples, the higher degree polynomials start to overfit the data

 ![Overfitting](plots/overfitting.png)